Abdou-web-dev/consort-group-frontend-test/tips.md

 lazy : Defer loading of images until some conditions are met

 Using key={image.id} in each fragment is a good practice to help React efficiently update the list of images when changes occur.

+val : number ---> val! : The only time you should really see this is in TypeScript and it’s to indicate that the value should not be null or undefined.

+// It's a good practice to separate data fetching logic from state management.
+By returning the response from the function, you keep the data-fetching logic isolated from the component's state management.
+This makes your code more modular and easier to maintain.